LightningZBolt/BTA-Yinglet-Addon/README.md

 ### Future plans

 I had planned on mixing up some of the other sounds like "d" and "t" Changing "the" into "zhe", "de", or "duh" and so on.
 This so far is the very first release and I have the source avalivle on Gitlab to freely fork or contribute!

+---

+# Archived

+As of `11-18-2024`, I have migrated over to [Codeberg](https://codeberg.org/SelfDugGrave/bta-yinglet-lang).
+I will keep this up for archival purposes.